OICR/softeng-blog/_posts/dusan_andric/2016-10-28-azure-openstack.md

 ### Azure Setup

 First thing you'll want to install is SQL Server Express LocalDB.
 It is required by the Storage Emulator.
-You can find it here: https://www.microsoft.com/en-us/sql-server/sql-server-editions-express
+[You can find it here.](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express)

-Next, download the standalone installer for the emulator by following the link in the Emulator Documentation: https://azure.microsoft.com/en-us/documentation/articles/storage-use-emulator/
+Next, download the standalone installer for the emulator by following the link in the [Azure Storage Emulator documentation.](https://azure.microsoft.com/en-us/documentation/articles/storage-use-emulator/)

 Once everything is installed you can start the storage emulator by searching for it from the start screen.
 It should open up a new cmd window.
 You can this verify that it is running: